tomwyr/godot-swift-meta-quest-minimal/README.md

 ## Contributions

-Contributions are welcome!
+Contributions are welcome.
 If you have suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.